Instantaneous Reaction-Time in Dynamic-Consistency Checking of Conditional Simple Temporal Networks -- Extended version with an Improved Upper Bound --: Introduction

-All this combined, in~\cite{CR15} it was provided the first (pseudo) singly-exponential time algorithm for the DC-Checking problem, also producing a dynamic execution strategy whenever the input \CSTN is DC.
-For this, it was introduced $\varepsilon$-DC (a refined, more realistic, notion of DC), and provided the first algorithmic solution to it.
+In~\citet{CR15}, the first (pseudo) singly-exponential time algorithm for solving the DC-Checking problem appeared, also producing a dynamic execution strategy whenever the input \CSTN is DC.
+For this, they introduced $\varepsilon$-DC (a refined, more realistic, notion of DC), and provided the first algorithmic solution to it.
 Next, given that DC implies $\varepsilon$-DC for some sufficiently small $\varepsilon>0$, and that for every $\varepsilon>0$ it holds that $\varepsilon$-DC implies DC, it was offered a sharp lower bounding analysis on the critical value of the \emph{reaction-time} $\hat\varepsilon$ under which the two notions coincide.
 This delivered the first (pseudo) singly-exponential time algorithm for the DC-Checking of \CSTN.
-However, the $\varepsilon$-DC notion is interesting per se, and the $\varepsilon$-DC-Checking algorithm in~\cite{CR15} rests on the assumption that the reaction-time satisfies $\varepsilon > 0$; leaving unsolved the question of what happens when $\varepsilon = 0$.
+However, the $\varepsilon$-DC notion is interesting per se, and the $\varepsilon$-DC-Checking algorithm in~\citet{CR15} rests on the assumption that the reaction-time satisfies $\varepsilon > 0$; leaving unsolved the question of what happens when $\varepsilon = 0$.